Nickliu98/learngit/readme.txt

-Gif is a version control system.
+Gif is a distributed version control system.
 Git is free software.